dhermes/bezier/DEVELOPMENT.rst

 #. **Discuss**: `File an issue`_ to notify maintainers of the
-   proposed changes (i.e. just sending a large PR with a finished feature may catch maintainers off guard)
+   proposed changes (i.e. just sending a large PR with a finished feature may catch maintainers off guard).

 #. **Add tests**: The feature must work fully on the following
    CPython versions: 2.7, 3.5 and 3.6 on both UNIX and Windows.